quanted/pram_app/docs/qapp.rst

 Project data quality objectives (DQOs), performance criteria, and acceptance criteria
 ---------------------------------------------------------------------
-All model components will be developed using an appropriate approach to quality assurance and documentation.
+All model components will be developed using an appropriate approach for quality assurance and documentation.

 Description of task that needs to be addressed and the intended uses of the output of the modeling project to achieve the task
 ---------------------------------------------------------------------